aittalam/PicoGopher/README.md

 PicoGopher is a Gopher server tiny enough to run on a Raspberry Pi Pico W.

-Code is in a super-early stage but already functional (i.e. it connects to a WiFi and serves a gopherhole which has been copied onto the device).
+Code is in a super-early stage but already functional (i.e. it connects to a WiFi and serves a gopherhole which has been copied onto the device) and actively developed.
 More info about the project is available at:

 - gopher://gopher.3564020356.org